Manage an Existing Assay Design

 Open the list of currently defined assays by selecting (Admin) > Manage Assays

 .
 Click on the name of any assay to open the runs page.
 The Manage Assay Design

 menu provides the following options:

-- Edit the assay design. - Add, delete, or change properties or structure.
+- Edit assay design: Add, delete, or change properties or structure.
 Note that all current users of the assay design, including those in subfolders, will be impacted by these changes.

-- Copy the assay design. - This option lets you create a new assay design based on design of the current assay, but not affecting the original design or its users.
+- Copy assay design: This option lets you create a new assay design based on the current one.
+Changes to the copy do not affect the original design or runs that use it.